Questions from Grads Regarding the commencement ceremony

 2½ to 3 hours.

 Point your browser to commencement.oregonstate.edu and select the appropriate button for your student level; using your ONID credentials, log in to indicate you will attend.
-Students graduated or planning to graduate between Summer 2018 and Fall 2019 are invited to participate.
+Undergraduate students who graduated or planning to graduate between Summer 2019 and Fall 2020 are invited to participate; only seniors with at least 135 earned and posted credits by the end of Winter 2020 term (graduating in the above-mentioned terms) can participate.
+NO EXCEPTIONS.
+Graduate students who graduated or planning to graduate between Summer 2019 and Summer 2020 are invited to participate.

 Point your browser to commencement.oregonstate.edu and select the appropriate button for your student level; using your ONID credentials, log in to indicate you will not attend.

-Baccalaureate degree candidates pending graduation for the upcoming Summer or Fall Terms may participate in Spring Term Commencement prior to the awarding of their degree OR they can opt to attend the commencement the following spring.
-Masters and doctoral degree candidates completing requirements in summer term may attend Commencement if enrolled for at least 3 credits in the summer term and if they file a diploma application by June 2, 2019.
+Baccalaureate degree candidates pending graduation for the upcoming Summer or Fall Terms may participate in Spring Term commencement prior to the awarding of their degree OR they can opt to attend the commencement the following spring.
+Masters and doctoral degree candidates completing requirements in summer term may attend Commencement if enrolled for at least 3 credits in the summer term and if they file a diploma application by June 5, 2020.

 Students participating in the ceremony are seated on the playing field where there is no protection from the sun and are advised to bring sunscreen.